Comparing Team (NYSE:TISI) and E-Home Household Service (NASDAQ:EJH)

-Team (NYSE:TISI) and E-Home Household Service (NASDAQ:EJH) are both small-cap construction companies, but which is the superior stock?
-We will compare the two businesses based on the strength of their earnings, analyst recommendations, valuation, risk, dividends, institutional ownership and profitability.
+Team (NYSE:TISI) and E-Home Household Service (NASDAQ:EJH) are both small-cap construction companies, but which is the superior investment?
+We will contrast the two companies based on the strength of their analyst recommendations, dividends, earnings, profitability, valuation, institutional ownership and risk.

-This is a summary of recent ratings for Team and E-Home Household Service, as provided by MarketBeat.com.
+This is a summary of current ratings for Team and E-Home Household Service, as reported by MarketBeat.com.

 |Sell Ratings